whiteSHADOW1234/FinalProject/README.md

 + Super Mode Button (Not activated right now)

 ### Description:
+There are three buttons on this screen.

 After pressing the Basic Mode Button, you'll enter the Basic Mode.

-After pressing the Advance Mode(PVE) Button, you'll enter the Advance Mode(PVE).
+After pressing the Advance(PVE) Mode Button, you'll enter the Advance(PVE) Mode.

 After pressing the Super Mode Button, you'll enter the Super Mode.